 A Good Balance

 I find that the driving feels about has hard as it should with the assists off, and leaving things like traction control and ABS on at low levels makes the game very playable without making it too easy.
 On a racing wheel it feels very good, but even on a controller you can still have fun.
-You can find out what I think of using one over the other by checking out this article here.

 As for the force feedback, I play the game using the Thrustmaster T300RS, and I found it to be about what I would expect from an F1 game.
 Going through the practice sessions, qualifying and then the 15 or so lap races in one stint did seem to put a fair amount of pressure on the wheel, as the fans were on constantly and I did even notice some of the feedback trail off as it began to overheat.